What are Switching Costs?

 In the example above, the individual will save $5 if she switches phone plans.
-However, there are a number of switching costs to consider, such as:
+However, there are a number of costs to consider, such as:

-- Time costs: Whether a significant amount of time must be used to switch phone plans (i.e., driving to the store or waiting for an available store representative);
+- Time costs: Whether a significant amount of time must be used to switch phone plans (i.e., driving to the store or waiting for an available store representative)

-- Effort-based costs: Whether the individual must exert significant effort to switch phone plans (i.e., whether a lot of paperwork must be completed).
+- Effort-based costs: Whether the individual must exert significant effort to switch phone plans (i.e., whether a lot of paperwork must be completed)

-High and Low Switching Costs
+High and Low Costs

 Switching costs can be “high” or “low.”
-The higher the cost of switching, the less likely an individual would be willing to switch brands, products, services, or suppliers.
-To consumers, the higher the switching cost, the less value the consumer is deriving from switching to another brand, product, service, or supplier.
+The higher the cost of switching, the less likely an individual will be willing to switch brands, products, services, or suppliers.
+To consumers, the higher the cost, the less value the consumer is deriving from switching to another brand, product, service, or supplier.

 Strategies Employed by Companies